michaeldrotar/focus-tracker/packages/react-focus-tracker/README.md

 ### FocusTrackerRegistration(configuration: FocusTrackerConfiguration)

-For most users, wrap this component around the `<body>` use the `configuration` to customize how your focus tracker should look.
+For most users, wrap this component around the `<body>` and use the `configuration` to customize how your focus tracker should look.

 ```tsx
 return (